"ACKNOWLEDGE MY SHOCKING REVELATION, DAMMIT!

 Ed: " "Dude, seriously, what type of secret hideout is this?
 Everyone knows you live here, man!"

 Drakken: "One magazine subscription and suddenly everyone's got your address..."

-An episode of Drawn Together deals with the housemates doing a role-playing exercise to help Xandir tell his parents he is gay.
-They (pretending to be his parents) initially simply exclaim "Duh!" when he tells them.
-The rest of the episode is an extended fantasy in which the characters all take on roles and act out an elaborate story of what might happen when he really tells them, involving running away, prostitution and eventual murder.
+- An episode of Drawn Together deals with the housemates doing a role-playing exercise to help Xandir tell his parents he is gay.
+They (pretending to be his parents) initially simply exclaim "Duh!" when he tells them, but he accuses them of not taking it seriously.
+Thus, the rest of the episode is an extended fantasy in which the characters all take on roles and act out an elaborate story of what might happen when he really tells them, involving running away, prostitution and eventual murder.
 At the end of the episode he finally comes out to his parents... who simply exclaim "Duh!"

 Zoidberg: Strange.
 Why would Nixon, an awkward, uncomfortable man, suddenly throw a party, one of the most social events imaginable? *clicks claw* It's a trap is why!
 They're going to deactivate all the robots! *beat* I don't hear any gasping.

 Zoidberg: *disappointed* Awww.

 - Arthur had a slight variant on this.
 In "I Wanna Hold Your Hand," Binky spends most of the episode trying to keep a secret from the Tough Customers that he sometimes still holds his Mom's hand.
 When he does get caught out, it's not that they already knew, but the reaction is completely disappointment... that Binky's secret wasn't something more interesting.
 The Tough Customers don't think any less of him for holding his mom's hand, but chide him that next time he has some big secret, it had better be something really juicy.